Cikida/memory_app/README.md

 ## Deployment

-In the project directory, you can run:
+1. First, you’ll need to clone the repo to your machine.
+2. Once you have cloned the project repository to our local machine make sure you have installed dependencies using either NPM or yarn (i.e. npm install or yarn install)
+3. Now you be able to run a development version of the project on our computer by deploying the following on your terminal (This will run the app in the development mode):

-### `npm start`
+ `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.
+4. Open [http://localhost:3000](http://localhost:3000) to view it in your browser.The page will reload when you make changes.You may also see any lint errors in the console.

-Or else you can deploy this app on your computer by downloading the files and then run it using npm start from your terminal

 ## Rules of the game